Sustainable Musical Instruments: Can Plastic Make a Difference?

 One solution is to find out what your instrument manufacturer is doing to offset these carbon emissions.

 These are sustainable efforts, but sustainability is about more than offsetting our carbon footprint.
-Plastic that is manufactured and left in landfill is a major problem.
+Plastic that is manufactured and left in landfills is a major problem.
 Some budget instruments fit this category, but our pIntsruments are the exception.

 All our instruments are constructed from ABS recyclable plastic.
 When a pTrumpet has tooted its last tune, it won’t end up on the scrap heap.